 - Action 1: Continue to update the four-factor analysis to determine whether programs are adequately accessible to those with limited English proficiency (LEP).
 Continue outreach (e.g., TV, radio, bus shelters) to LEP populations to inform them of their rights. - Action 2: Maintain funding for HUD-certified nonprofit housing counseling partners that provide education on tenant rights and rental counseling, particularly bilingual providers.
-Increase financial literacy and homeownership education available for the Hispanic population in English and Spanish. - Action 3: improve education and transparency around code enforcement.
-Engage with the Language Access Coordinator for the Department of Permitting, Inspection and Enforcement (DPIE) to train inspectors on working with non-English-speaking households who may lack trust or fear government officials.
+Increase financial literacy and homeownership education available for the Hispanic population in English and Spanish. - Action 3: Improve education and transparency around code enforcement.
+Train inspectors on working with non-English-speaking households who may lack trust or fear government officials.
 Residents should be made aware of their rights in every interaction, including the right to an interpreter.
-Greater code enforcement should also be paired with education on how to report violations and resources to address deficiencies.
+Greater code enforcement should also be paired with education on how to report violations and resources to address deficiencies. - Action 4: As part of a larger effort to conduct housing listening sessions throughout the county, the County will engage with immigrant communities and people with Limited English Proficiency to better understand their service and housing needs.